-Non-exempt staff members will be paid for up to 2 weeks of jury duty service at their regular rate of pay minus any compensation received from the court for the period of service.
-Exempt staff members are subject to the same 2-week limitation except that they will also receive pay for any days they serve as a juror or witness in a workweek in which they actually perform work.
+Staff members will be paid for up to 2 weeks of jury duty service at their regular rate of pay if they serve jury duty.
 All staff members may use any accrued time off if required to serve more than 2 weeks on a jury.